Product Designer

 Hiring Process

-Candidates for this position can expect the hiring process to follow the order below.
+Candidates for this position can expect the hiring process to follow the order below, although it can change depending on calendar availability.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
-To learn more about someone who may be conducting the interview, find their/their job title on our team page.
+To learn more about someone who is conducting your interview, you can find their job title on our team page.

-• If you successfully pass the previous interview, you will meet with a Senior Manager of Product Design for a 50-minute interview.
+- If you successfully pass the previous interviews, you’ll meet with a senior manager of product design for a 50-minute interview.
 This interview will focus on assessing your research, strategy, and design skills.
 The interviewer will want to understand how you have incorporated research into your work and get a feel for your understanding of the fundamentals of research and UX methodology.
-Be prepared to answer questions around the soft skills Product Designers need, and be prepared to talk to the interviewer about how you apply these skills in the real world.
+Be prepared to answer questions around the soft skills product designers need, and be prepared to talk to the interviewer about how you apply these skills in the real world.

-• The final interview will be with a Product Manager and Engineering Manager who will focus on your ability to collaborate with Product and Engineering teams, and how your skills align with the needs of a specific stage group.
+- The final interview will be with a product manager and engineering manager.
+They’ll focus on your ability to collaborate with product and engineering teams and determine how well your skills align with the needs of a specific stage group.

 Preparing for your interviews